madgen/madgen.github.io/posts/Fur-Rebecca.markdown

 inWhich: I provide a not-so-awkward recommendation service for her.
 ---

+### 16th of June, 2019

+  - _Ballata dell'amore cieco_ by Fabrizio de André
+  - Good luck with the move this week.
+You helping me with my last move was pure and very kind.
+I appreciate it.
+I hope everything goes smoothly.

 ### 14th of June, 2019

   - _Plaisirs d'amour_ by René Aubry.
 That's the album we listened to in that